Severson-Group/AMDC-Hardware/Accessories/AnalogEncoderInterface/docs/README.md

 ## External Connectors

 There are 4 connectors on the boards.
 The details of the pinout are provided below.

-### 6 pin connector J1: Encoder-to-Board
+### 6 pin connector J1: Encoder

 | Pin number | Signal name                                           |
 |------------|-------------------------------------------------------|
 | 1          | 5 V                                                   |